 The TSC working group reconvened last week – and for the last meeting of the decade, we were lucky to welcome TIA Sustainability Advocate Lynn Robinson to the group.

-The Host Community Commitment was once again the focus of a lengthy discussion.
+The Community Engagement Commitment was once again the focus of a lengthy discussion.
 This is proving to be a tricky one for us to address, with many charities and volunteer spaces here in Wellington (where the TIA head office and majority of staff are located) often oversubscribed.
 We discussed looking into 'pay it forward' schemes, rather than trying to find hands-on activities, and talked about what a meaningful community engagement initiative for TIA really looks like.

 Ultimately, we decided to put the question to all TIA staff to see if we can come up with some ideas as a wider group.